camerondurham/knapsack-cryptosystem/README.md

 # knapsack-cryptosystem

-Simple programs I used to write a paper on knapsack cryptosystems this summer
+Simple [SageMath](https://www.sagemath.org) programs I used to write a paper on knapsack cryptosystems for a summer class.
+Also, the LaTeX...